himaxwell/himaxwell.github.io/_drafts/concerns-part4.md

-Hello and welcome back to part four of our "Concerns in Ruby" blog post series.
+Hello and welcome back to the final part of our "Concerns in Ruby" blog post series.
 Here's a quick recap of what we've covered so far:

 1. In [part one](), we stated that we want to understand what concerns are and how to use them well with the end goal being to write good code.
 1. We defined "good code" as code that can change easily and inexpensively.